How to Do an E-Learning Audience Analysis

 - Is the course language the native language of all learners?

-The way you write your content can have a big impact on your learners’ ability to understand it.
-Here are some questions that will help guide you in your choice of writing style:
+The way you write content has a big impact on how your learners understand and process it.
+Ask these questions to guide your choice of writing style:

 - What terms and technical language are learners familiar with?